Erhahon-Imafidon/git-project/README.md

 A course and hands-on project for all git commands and how they work

-Also the basics of how markdown works
+Also, the basics of how markdown works

 More markdown updates coming soon